ramaxa9/DashLaunch/README.md

 - The code is 100% AI generated!
 - This is a Plasma 6 Gnome-like Applications Dashboard

+### What is implemented
-- open windows on the current desktop
+- show opened windows on the current/all screens
 - application search through KRunner services
-- a launch grid for installed applications
+- virtual desktops
+- keyboard navigation

 ## Layout